OutForMilks/L-tim-C-que/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature for the DB Poultry DBMS
+about: Request a new feature for the application
 title: ""
 labels: new feature
 assignees: ''